gxiaolab/L-GIREMI/README.md

 #### Simple repeat region table

-The simple repeat region table is used by L-GIREMI to filter sites.
+A table containing annotated simple repeats is used by L-GIREMI to pre-filter sites.
 It can be obtained from [UCSC table browser](http://genome.ucsc.edu/cgi-bin/hgTables).
 The table format should be: chromosome, start, end.
-No header needed for the file.
+No header is needed for the file.

 ## Usage